canonical/data-science-stack/docs/explanation/dss-arch.rst

 ~~~~~~~~~~~~~

 DSS requires a container orchestration solution.
-DSS relies on `MicroK8s`_, a lightweight Kubernetes distribution.
+DSS relies on `Canonical K8s`_, a lightweight Kubernetes distribution.

-Therefore, MicroK8s needs to be deployed before installing DSS on the host machine.
+Therefore, Canonical K8s needs to be deployed before installing DSS on the host machine.
-It must be configured with the storage add-on.
+It must be configured with local storage support to handle persistent volumes used by DSS.
-This is required to use Hostpath storage in the cluster.
-See :ref:`set_microk8s` to learn how to install MicroK8s.

 .. _gpu_support: